AlecMcG99/dnd-notes/Session notes/Alec/Session 2.md

 Barkeep Bob talking about the 'takings'
  - They've been happening for 80 years, since the demons started showing up
+ - The Archbishop is an 'enemy of the state' but we didn't hear it from him
  -